-Where can I find you
+Where can you travel in time?

 Clam-Gallas Palace